taiebhossain/guess-number/README.md

-Thi is simple Number Guessing Game
+This is simple Number Guessing Game